-Social Sciences and Humanities REB: reviews research dealing with social, behavioural and cultural research in non-health care contexts.
+Social Sciences and Humanities REB: reviews research dealing with social, behavioural, and cultural research in non-health care contexts.

-Researchers are encouraged to indicate the Board to which they believe their submission should be directed, however the final determination of which Board will review which research rests with the director and/or Board chairs.
+Researchers may suggest the Board to which they believe their submission should be directed, however the final determination of which Board will review the submission rests with the research ethics staff and/or Board chairs.